AanZee/conventions/git/branches.md

 ### Master
 `master`

 Directly committing in the master branch is not allowed.
 Only a merge from develop or from a hotfix can be merged with master.
 The lastest version (tag) in the master branch is the version that is currently (or will soon be live).
-When merging a hotfix or develop with the master branch a version (tag)
+When merging a hotfix or develop with the master branch a version (tag) should be created.

 ### Develop
 `develop`

 Iteration, hotfixes and feature branches are merged in develop.
-From this branch you can test how, for example, a release and a sprint branch work together.
+From this branch you can test how, for example, a feature and a sprint branch work together.
 Please note that you may only merge to develop if your work has been tested, reviewed and ready to go live.

 ### Hotfixes
 `hotfix/my-super-fix`

-When there are bugs in the latest master branch that need to be fixed as soon as possible they can be fixed by an hotfix.
+When there are bugs in the latest master branch that need to be fixed as soon as possible they can be fixed by a hotfix.
 Hotfixes are patches on live websites.
 They are always branched of the master branch.
-When the hotfix is finished and tested it can be merged directly into master.
-If there is a new version on develop this can also be pulled and merged before merging to master because the latest version of develop is always ready to go live.
+When the hotfix is finished and tested it can be merged directly into master and develop.
+If there is a new version on develop this should be pulled and merged before merging back, because the latest version of develop is always ready to go live.

 ### Iteration
 `iteration/sprint-7`